Carina-P/hire-hens/README.md

 The tests conducted are detailed in [TESTS.md]()

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:
-- Different values for environment variables (Heroku Config Vars)?
-- Different configuration files?
-- Separate git branch?

-In addition, if it is not obvious, you should also describe how to run your code locally.

 ### Heroku Deployment (using GitHub) with AWS and Postgres
-Take the following steps to deploy my site onto [Heroku](https://hire-hens.herokuapp.com/):
+To deploy the site onto [Heroku](https://hire-hens.herokuapp.com/):
 1. I installed gunicorn, psycopg2-binary and dj-database-url using [PIP]((https://pypi.org/project/pip/).
 2. Then I saved all versions of Python libraries need for the application in the file requirements.txt, using command: `pip3 freeze > requirements.txt` in the terminal.
 Since I have put all required libraries in requirements.txt, you just have to run: `pip3 install -r requirements.txt` in your terminal.
-3. Create a Procfile, with content: `web: gunicorn hire_hens.wsgi:application`
+3. Created a Procfile, with content: `web: gunicorn hire_hens.wsgi:application`
-4. Then give the following commands in the terminal to save changes and push them to GitHub repository:
+4. Then gave the following commands in the terminal to save changes and push them to GitHub repository:
     - `git add .`
     - `git commit -m"Created requirements and Procfile"`
     - `git push`